jr-leary7/scLANE-Revision/README.md

-This repository houses data generation and processing code, figure-generating code, and the figures themseleves for the revision to the `scLANE` manuscript.
+This repository houses data generation and processing code, figure-generating code, and the figures themselves for the revision to the `scLANE` manuscript.